Welcoming and Affirming Environment

 Guiding Questions:

-When communicating with families, what are some of the ways we center their languages, cultures, and identities?
-How are we using multiple modes (website, text messages, email, robocalls, flyers, etc.) to ensure we’re reaching all families?
+When communicating with families, what are some of the ways we attend to their languages, cultures, and identities?
+How are we using multiple modes (website, text messages, email, robocalls, flyers, etc.) to ensure we're reaching all families?

 Exploring